aa2mz/Tiny-Radio/hardware/not so tiny/readme.md

 # not so tiny radio

-**Caution!
-This hardware is under delopment, untested and might not work!**
+**Notice!
+This hardware is under delopment.
+The hardware is mostly working with two relatively easy fixes required so far.
+See below.**

 Update.
 Testing so far:
 - Software: The digital core and software works.